Probabilistic Predictions of Process-Induced Deformation in Carbon/Epoxy Composites Using a Deep Operator Network: Introduction

-Along with advances in physics-based modeling, rapid progress in machine learning (ML) has transformed manufacturing research by enabling efficient data-driven modeling, prediction, and optimization~\cite{behbahani2022machine,ademujimi2017review,park2025machine,kiyani2023designing}.
+Along with advances in physics-based modeling, rapid progress in machine learning (ML) has transformed manufacturing research by enabling efficient data-driven modeling, prediction, and optimization~\cite{behbahani2022machine,ademujimi2017review,ravanbakhsh2023combining,kiyani2023designing}.
 Deep learning, in particular, has become a central tool across science and engineering.
-A growing body of work focuses on operator learning, which aims to approximate mappings between input and output functions, a setting that naturally arises in many scientific and engineering applications.
-For PID in composite structures, a range of ML architectures has been explored.
-Lin et al.~\cite{lin2021use} used neural networks, support vector regression, and $k$-nearest neighbors models to rapidly estimate differences in DoC from process parameters, while Fan et al.~\cite{fan2023deep} employed convolutional neural networks to predict PID fields for laminates with varying stacking sequences.
-Theory-guided and simulation-informed approaches have also been proposed, including theory-guided ML with Gaussian process regression for process optimization~\cite{schoenholz2024accelerated}, random forests for optimal cure design in co-cured composite structures~\cite{2022_Lavaggi}, and simulation frameworks that capture competing mechanisms of residual stress evolution~\cite{18_Limaye2024}.
-More recently, Liu et al.~\cite{liu2024rapid} combined viscoelastic finite element analysis, feature selection (Random Forest, LASSO), and artificial neural networks for rapid PID prediction, while Zhang et al.~\cite{zhang2025deep} introduced deep learning models tailored to complex thermo--chemo--mechanical interactions.
+Among these developments, operator learning has emerged as a powerful paradigm for approximating mappings between input and output functions, a setting that naturally arises in many scientific and engineering problems.
+For PID prediction in composite structures, a range of ML architectures has been explored.
+Lin et al.~\cite{lin2021use} used neural networks, support vector regression, and $k$-nearest neighbors models to rapidly estimate differences in degree of cure from process parameters, while Fan et al.~\cite{fan2023deep} employed convolutional neural networks to predict PID fields for laminates with varying stacking sequences.
+Theory-guided and simulation-informed approaches have also been proposed, including Gaussian-process-based process optimization~\cite{schoenholz2024accelerated}, random-forest surrogates for optimal cure design in co-cured composite structures~\cite{2022_Lavaggi}, and simulation frameworks that capture competing mechanisms of residual-stress evolution under non-isothermal cure cycles~\cite{18_Limaye2024}.
+More recently, Liu et al.~\cite{liu2024rapid} combined viscoelastic finite element analysis, feature selection, and artificial neural networks for rapid PID prediction, while Zhang et al.~\cite{zhang2025deep} introduced deep-learning models tailored to complex thermo--chemo--mechanical interactions.
+Sequence models have also shown promise for curing-process prediction and real-time control; for example, Tang et al.~\cite{wenyuan2025real} combined a FE-based dataset, an LSTM network, and Q-learning to optimize curing trajectories for reduced thermal nonuniformity, cure nonuniformity, and tool--part interaction effects.
+Humfeld et al. \cite{Humfeld2021} utilized two recurrent neural networks to address the issue of uncertainty and variation in oven temperature distribution during large-scale manufacturing of composites in autoclaves.
+Real time temperature control is thus achieved to ensure the composite components are subjected to the right processing conditions, thereby mitigating process induced defects such as under-cure, overheating and excessive residual stress evolution.
+Despite these advances, most existing ML approaches are formulated either as scalar-response predictors or as stepwise sequence models.
+In contrast, operator learning is particularly attractive for the present problem because it learns the mapping from an entire cure-temperature history to full response histories.
+This enables efficient prediction of the complete temporal evolution of degree of cure, viscosity, and deformation, while also providing a natural foundation for transfer learning, uncertainty quantification, and downstream cure-profile optimization.